matanmarkind/active_standby/README.md

   write locked, so readers never face contention.
 - Standby - this is the table that the writers mutate.
-A writer should face minimal contention retrieving this table since Readers move to the Active table whenever calling `.read()`, so the only contention is long lived AsLockReadGuards.
+A writer should face minimal contention retrieving this table since Readers move to the Active table whenever calling `.read()`.

 There are 2 ways to use this crate:
 1. Direct interaction with AsLock.
-This is highly flexible since users can pass in any struct they want.
-All updates though, will need to be done by passing a function, in order to update both tables (`UpdateTables` trait).
+This is more flexible since users can pass in any struct they want and mutate it however they choose.
+All updates though, will need to be done by passing a function instead of via mutable methods (`UpdateTables` trait).
 2. Using collections which are built out of the primitives but which provide an API similar to RwLock<T>; writers can directly call to methods without having to provide a mutator function.

 There are 2 flavors:
 1. Lockless - this variant trades off increased performance against changing the API to be less like a `RwLock`.
-This avoids the cost of performing synchronization on reads, but this requires that each thread/task that is going to access the tables register in advance.
-Therefore this centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (meaning a separate `AsLockHandle` per thread/task).
+This centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (meaning a separate `AsLockHandle` per thread/task).
 2. Sync - this centers around using an `AsLock`, which is meant to feel like a `RwLock`.
-These structs can be shared between threads by cloning & sending an `Arc<AsLock>` (like with `RwLock`).
-The main difference is that instead of using `AsLock<Vec<T>>`, you would use `vec::sync::AsLock<T>`.
-This is because both tables must be updated, meaning users can't just dereference and mutate the underlying table, and so we provide a wrapper class.
+The main difference is that you still cannot gain direct write access to the underlying table due to the need to keep them identical.

 The cost of minimizing contention is:
 1. Memory - Internally there are 2 copies of the underlying type the user